tarlepp/angular-ngrx-frontend/README.md

 After you've run `make start` command you can list all running containers with `docker ps` command.

-And to eg. get shell access inside one of those containers you can run following shortcut command:
+And to e.g. get shell access inside one of those containers you can run following shortcut command:

 ```bash